-HANDBOOK FOR STUDENTS TAKING THE PRELIMINARY EXAMINATION IN THEOLOGY AND RELIGION IN 2023
+HANDBOOK FOR STUDENTS TAKING THE PRELIMINARY EXAMINATION IN 2023

-This Handbook applies to students starting the BA in Theology and Religion in Michaelmas term 2022 and therefore expecting to sit the Preliminary Examination in Trinity term 2023.
+This Handbook applies to students starting the BA in Religion and Asian and Middle Eastern Studies in Michaelmas term 2022 and therefore expecting to be examined in Trinity term 2023.
 The information may be different for students starting in other years.

-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=peitheoandreli&srchYear=2021&srchTerm=1&year=2021&term=1.
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=peiraaamiddeaststud&srchYear=20 22&srchTerm=1&year=2022&term=1.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns please contact the Director of Undergraduate Studies at the Faculty of Theology and Religion, Dr Mary Marshall.

-The information in this handbook is accurate as at 30.09.2022, however it may be necessary for changes to be made in certain circumstances, as explained here.
+The information in this handbook is accurate as at 17.01.2023, however it may be necessary for changes to be made in certain circumstances, as explained here.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.

 The up to date version of this handbook is available in the Undergraduate Handbooks section of the Faculty's website.
-This is version 1.0
+This is version 3.0.